PaluMacil/smpl/README.md

 # smpl

-Smpl ("Simple") is a simple reverse proxy.
+smpl ("Simple") is a simple reverse proxy.
 The initial commit is meant purely for serving my dwn repository, but my next goal will be to make it multipurpose and to provide configurability via a graphical (probably web) UI.

 ## Inspiration